Home

 "Why did you choose the extracurricular activities you did?"

-Internship candidates generally lack professional experiences so internship interview questions will focus on the desired competencies or behaviors for the position rather than task related questions.
+Internship candidates generally lack professional experiences so internship interview questions will focus on the necessary competencies or behaviors for the position rather than work-related questions.

 Based on the premise that your past performance is the best predictor of your future performance, you will be asked competency-based (behavioral) questions that require you to provide specific examples of when you have previously demonstrated that competency.

-You should reflect on your past experiences, select appropriate examples and plan your answers using the following structure:
+Reflect on your past experiences, select appropriate examples and plan your answers using the following STAR structure:

 Initiative